karimarttila/karimarttila.github.io/_posts/2018-10-29-java-man-returns-home-confused.md

 real 0m0.775sJavascript: 0.8 secs — Java: 5.8 secs.
 ```

-Doesn’t look good for Java.
+Doesn't look good for Java.

 ### Java Verbosity

-Let’s have an example of Java verbosity and complexity related to other languages I used to implement the Simple Server.
+Let's have an example of Java verbosity and complexity related to other languages I used to implement the Simple Server.

 Here we test API /product-groups which returns a simple JSON map.
 See how complex the testing is to implement in Java: